-If you or someone close is addicted to prescription medications and can’t quit, call one of our experienced referral counselors at 1-888-488-8434.
+If you or someone close is addicted to prescription medications and can’t quit, call one of our experienced referral counselors.
 We can offer various options to bring solutions into action.
 Call, we will guide you and do all we can to help bring peace of mind to you and your loved one.

 This type of medication is prescribed for physical pain, such as those given after a traumatic accident, an operation, or any situation that requires pain relief.
 They include Percocet, Oxycodone, Morphine, Fentanyl, and a whole list of others.
 These are very potent medications and are expected to be taken by following a very precise dosage as prescribed by a qualified physician.
-In the last decade, there have been more requests for help with Oxycodone addiction than heroin.
+In the past decades, we saw overdoses in oxycodone, today fentanyl is the big culprit.
+The drug heroin, administered for pain relief at the beginning of the 20th century saw its own epidemic in the 1980s.

 The next widely abused prescription drug is in the family of stimulants.
 These include such brand names as; Ritalin, Dexedrine, Biphetamine or better known as Speed, Uppers, and Bennies.
 In the same category is included Cocaine and amphetamines.
 When used too long it causes the person to feel hostilities and paranoia; they can cause irregular heartbeat and increase body temperature.
 Because the high is short-lived and the immediate side effect is exhaustion, apathy, and depression, the stimulant prescriptions drug quickly leads the user to want more drugs.
 Stimulants are highly addictive and physically damaging.